 How to Change Your Voter Registration After You Move

-This year, three states — Louisiana, Mississippi, and Kentucky — are gearing up to elect their next governor.
-On the municipal level, over 400 cities are preparing for local elections over the next several months.
-As a nation, we’re all getting ready for the next U.S. presidential election in 2020.
+This year, eleven states are gearing up to elect their next governor.
+On the municipal level, hundreds of cities are preparing for local elections over the next several months.
+As a nation, we’re all getting ready for the next U.S. presidential election in November.
+If you’re hoping to have a say in either the down-ballot or presidential races, you need to be registered to vote.

-But if you’ve recently moved, listen up — your voter registration becomes invalid after you move states.
+If you’ve recently moved, listen up — your voter registration requirements changed.
+Your registration becomes invalid after you move states.
 If you were previously registered to vote in California but moved to Utah, you’ll need to re-register in order to be eligible to vote in the next state or federal election.
 Many people don’t know that state governments, not the federal government, log your voter registration.
 And if you move towns within the same state, you’ll have to update your voter registration to reflect your new address.
 Your updated address will determine key factors, like your voting district and assigned polling location.
+But the process of how to change voter registration isn’t hard; we’ll show you.

 The main reason why you need to update your voter registration when you move is that state governments track all voters based on their address.
 Around election time, they organize voters into precincts and districts based on where they live.
 This is why you have to vote at an assigned polling place in your neighborhood.